 If you have different tasks for different days, you might want to arrange your board to have 7 columns for the days of the week — although, this is closer to a Scrum board than a traditional Kanban board.

-You get to define the workflow and implement it using as many columns as you need.
+You define the workflow and implement it using as many columns as you need.

-Now let’s focus on the cards.
-Each card represents a task or work item.
+Now let’s focus on the cards—each one represents a task or work item.

-Depending on the software you use, a card can just show the title and due date, or it could have all task-related info in one place.
+A card might show the title and due date, or it could have all task-related info in one place.

 In a Work Operating System (Work OS) like monday.com, your task card will have everything an employee needs to complete their task, from descriptions and files to images, checklists, and comments.

-As a team member works on a task and it is reviewed and approved, the card moves through the workflow from one column to the next.
+As a team member works on a task and it is reviewed and approved, the card moves through the workflow from one column to the next until they’re completed as a part of a continuous workflow.

 Let’s look at an example.